 If you’re a senior, looking for ways to stay mobile, CLICK HERE.

 If you are looking for the best shoes for diabetes, click here.

 Take a look at some great accessories that will make your walks more enjoyable like pedometers, after-market insoles, walking poles, hiking socks and handy hydration systems.

-We’ve categorized all walking shoes into the following 5 groups:
+We’ve categorized all the best walking shoes into the following five groups:

+It’s easy to find a good pair of walking shoes in this category.
 These are the most durable, most substantial shoes of the bunch.
-We don’t review hiking boots but some of these models would work perfectly well for short back packing trips or long day hikes.
+We don’t review hiking boots, but some of these models would work perfectly well for short backpacking trips or long day hikes.
 Take a look at Oboz, Solomon, Keen and Merrell.

 - Wrist Pedometers – Track your walking, get motivated, lose weight.

 - High-quality socks – The best socks for walking and hiking.

 - Best Walking Shoes For Diabetics – For feet in need of special care

 - How to choose the best walking shoes and avoid bad shoe purchases